23 Jan Obligations of Members

 An occupier of a lot may use the balcony as they see fit subject to it not causing a nuisance to other persons.
 Nuisance includes noise and smoke drift.
 Objects should not be thrown or discarded from the balcony.

-Owners should be aware that balconies may have load limits and should not be overloaded by an excessive number of people congregating on the balcony one time.
+Generally, we can say that strata balcony rules are subject to common sense – for example, owners should be aware that balconies may have load limits and should not be overloaded by an excessive number of people congregating on the balcony one time.